The NEXTGEN Cassava family lost Martha Hamblin on March 15, 2015 to ocular melanoma.

 Yasmin Ibrahim, MSc student, firstname.lastname@example.org

 Wilfred Magangi, MSc student, firstname.lastname@example.org

-Wilfred studied his BSc in Biology at Masinde Muliro University-Kenya.
-Now he is sponsored by the NextGen Cassava Project to study his MSc in Plant Breeding and Seed System at Makerere University-Uganda.
-He is doing research on Calibrating Near Infrared Spectroscopy to use in Phenotyping cassava root traits in Uganda.
-He is attached to the National Crop Resource Research Institute-Uganda
+Wilfred earned his BSc in Biology at Masinde Muliro University-Kenya.
+Now he is sponsored by the NEXTGEN Cassava project to study his MSc in Plant Breeding and Seed System at Makerere University-Uganda.
+He is doing research on Calibrating Near-Infrared Spectroscopy to use in phenotyping cassava root traits in Uganda.
+He is attached to the National Crop Resource Research Institute-Uganda.

 Emmanuel Frank Mrema, MSc student, email@example.com

 Yona Baguma is a Principal Research Officer at the National Agricultural Research Organisation of Uganda.
 Yona's contributions to cassava research include restoration of cassava production, and development of natural resource use and disease management practices.
 His current work focuses on developing drought resilient cassava, cassava double haploids, and the application of tissue culture.
 Yona has also been involved in developing and implementing biosafety regulatory guidelines and systems in Uganda and beyond.
 He has mentored many young scientists, and has established several international collaborations and partnerships.
 He is Editor-in-Chief and Chairperson of the Editorial Board for the Uganda Journal of Agricultural Sciences, Associate Editor for the Journal of Research in Biotechnology, Member and Vice Chairperson of the Uganda National Biosafety Committee, and serves on various other boards and committees.

 Gilbert Gumisiriza, email@example.com

 Paula Iragaba, firstname.lastname@example.org